unosquare/embedio/src/Unosquare.Labs.EmbedIO.IoT/README.md

 **Configure the Project**

-* You need to update the Microsoft.NETCore.UniversalWindowsPlataform to the version 5.2.3 in VS 2015.
+* You need to update the Microsoft.NETCore.UniversalWindowsPlataform to the version 5.2.3 for VS 2015.
 * Of course install EmbedIO nuget package.

 ## Start Coding

-If you have all done and fallow the tutorial to setup and deploy a project to your device, all that rest is start coding.
+If you have already follow the tutorial to setup and deploy a project to your device, all that rest is start coding.

 ### Start the Web Server